CallMeJayy711/CallMeJayy711/README.md

-Hola, my name is Jared, call me Jay for short like the letter J im just trying to figure out how to code even if it hurts my brain im 22 years old unfortunately i like to wear hoodies and sweat pants cuz its comfy
+Hi, my name is Jared, call me Jay for short like the letter J and im just trying to figure out how to code even if it hurts my brain im 22 years old unfortunately i like to wear hoodies and sweat pants cuz its comfy